marshmallow-code/marshmallow/docs/quickstart.rst

 ----------
 - Need to represent relationships between objects?
 See the :doc:`nesting` page.
 - Want to create your own field type?
 See the :doc:`custom_fields` page.
 - Need to add schema-level validation, post-processing, or error handling behavior?
-See the :doc:`extending` page.
+See the :doc:`extending/index` page.
 - For more detailed usage examples, check out the :doc:`examples/index` page.